 Also Known As – Legs Up The Wall

 Benefit – This asana is primarily benefits those who have vertigo.
-It calms the mind and relieves headaches associated with the problem.
-Closing your eyes also helps you regain your sense of balance.
+It calms the mind and relieves headaches associated with the problem as this posture contributes to a healthy venous blood flow, allowing for greater relaxation and switching off pain receptors.
+Closing your eyes also helps you regain

 How To Do It – Sit across a wall and raise your legs up using the support of the wall.
 Lie down gently and stretch out your arms to the sides, folding them at the elbows so as to resemble a cactus.
 Place your palms facing upwards.
 Once you are comfortable, close your eyes and take long, deep breaths.
 Release after a few minutes.